Desekeye/alx-higher_level_programming/README.md

-this repository is for high level programming staring python
+this repository is for high level programming staring python, mysql,